airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

     00000000000000000000000000001011

 Now, as we said previously, this doesn't work as program output.
-So, in order to do output, we would need to do shiftingshifting and *maskingmasking*.
+So, in order to do output, we would need to do shifting and *masking*.
 Masking is the process of eliminating everything you don't want.
 In this case, for every value we are looking for, we will shift the number so that value is in the ones place, and then mask that digit so that it is all we see.
-Masking is accomplished by doing an ANDAND with a number that has the bits we are interested in set to 1.
+Masking is accomplished by doing an AND with a number that has the bits we are interested in set to 1.
 For example, let's say we wanted to print out whether my Dad likes dressy clothes or not.
 That data is the second value from the right.
 So, we have to shift the number right 1 digit so it looks like this:

     00000000000000000000000000000101

-and then, we just want to look at that digit, so we mask it by ANDing it with 00000000000000000000000000000001.
+And then, we just want to look at that digit, so we mask it by ANDing it with 00000000000000000000000000000001.

     00000000000000000000000000000101 AND